How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 When Do Peonies Bloom?

-Peonies bloom in Zones 3-8 and bloom for 7-10 days.
+Peonies grow in Zones 3-8 and bloom for 7-10 days.
 Planting a variety of cultivars will allow you to have blooms emerging throughout your garden for the entire peony season.

 When To Cut Peony Buds For Vase